Nurturing with Nature,

 Based in beautiful Kananaskis Country, the Wolf and Lynx teams contribute to park maintenance and special projects.
 The Wolves perform a variety of activities including general trail maintenance, and background camp site firewood stock, etc. The Lynx team focuses on supporting local community through individual projects for hire.
 Click here for a map of the Elbow Valley area.

-Medicine Hat participants daily travel 65 kms to Cypress Hills Provincial Park.
+Medicine Hat participants travel 65 kms to Cypress Hills Provincial Park when they are not doing activities within the city.
 The Dire Wolf and Badger teams go to the townsite of Elkwater to carry out a variety of meaningful activities for Alberta Parks.
 It is a very supportive setting and participants feel very much a part of a team and the community making a difference to park users.
 As with all host sites, we help with the behind the scenes operations.
 Here is a map of Elkwater and area

 Fish Creek Provincial Park